 Once the oil has been confined by using oil booms, skimmers or oil scoops can be deployed onto boats to remove the contaminants from the water surface.
 Skimmers are machines specially designed to suck up the oil from the water surface like a vacuum cleaner.
-They are used to physically separate the oil from the water so that it can be collected and processed for re-use.
+They are used to physically separate the oil from the water to be collected and processed for re-use.

-- Skimmers can be used to effectively recover most of the spilt oil, so it is economically viable.
+- Skimmers can be used to recover most of the spilt oil effectively, so it is economically viable.

 - The presence of debris poses a major roadblock to this technique, as skimmers can get clogged easily.

 Sorbents are materials that soak up liquids by either absorption (pulling in through pores) or adsorption (forming a layer on the surface).
 Both these properties make the process of clean-up much easier.
 Materials commonly used as oil sorbents are hay, peat moss, straw or vermiculite.